paulgovan/BayesianNetwork/README.md

 ## Editor

-Finally, click Editor in the sidepanel in order to interactively write code within the app.
-Click the Run button to knit the code in the Editor box.
-The resulting report is displayed on the in the body of the tab.
+Finally, click Editor in the sidepanel in order to bring up the interactive code editor.
+Click the Run button to knit the code displayed in the Editor box, and the resulting report is displayed in the body of the app.

 ![Simulation](https://github.com/paulgovan/BayesianNetwork/blob/master/inst/images/Simulation.PNG?raw=true)